hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

      --Dir ./ilo5
 ```

+### Preparing the use of iLOrest agains the DMTF Mockup Server

+If you intend to use [ilOrest](http://hpe.com/info/resttool) against the mockup you are creating with the above command, you should, just after the mockup creation, login with iLOrest and capture its cache.
+Details on the reasons for this are provided at the end of this document.

+To perform this action,

 ### Mockup structure

 Once authenticated in the remote Redfish service, the Mockup Creator crawls recursively the service.
 For each endpoint, starting at `/redfish` it sends an HTTP(s) GET request and creates an `index.json` file containing the response body as well as a folder for each sub-endpoint present in the `index.json` file.
 The first three endpoint levels are shown in the next picture.